zelon88/HRCloud2-Client/README.md

 # HRCloud2-Client
 A cross-platform desktop client for the HRCloud2 Platform.

-# This repo was forged from https://github.com/jacklam718/ftp!!!
+## This repo was forked from https://github.com/jacklam718/ftp!!!

-# A WIP cross-platform Client (Upload/Download) for the HRCloud2 Platform
+## A WIP cross-platform Client (Upload/Download) for the HRCloud2 Platform

 The HRCloud2-Client App was ported from Gihub user Jacklam718/ftp on 5/3/2017.